 MMR vaccine: The MMR vaccine hypothesis of autism is one of the most extensively debated hypothesis regarding the origins of autism.
 Several studies were conducted based on this and The Centers for Disease Control and Prevention, the Institute of Medicine of the National Academy of Sciences, and the U.K. National Health Service have all concluded that there is no evidence of a link between the MMR vaccine and autism.

 Viral infection: Many studies have presented evidence for and against the association of autism with the viral infection after birth.
 Laboratory rats infected with Borna disease virus show some symptoms similar to those of autism but blood Studies of autistic children show no evidence of infection by this virus.
 Members of the herpes virus family may have a role in autism, but the evidence so far is anecdotal.
 Viruses have long been suspected as triggers for immune-mediated diseases such as multiple sclerosis but showing a direct role for viral causation is difficult in those diseases, and mechanisms, whereby viral infections could lead to autism, are speculative.

 Even though there are many assumptions, the exact and real cause of Autism is yet to identify.
-Thanks for reading this blog and kindly contact Be Change Centre for Autism for any questions or visit our centre in Marathahalli, Bangalore.
+Thanks for reading this blog and kindly contact Be Change Centre for Autism for any questions or visit our center in Marathahalli, Bangalore.
 We encourage you to visit our website frequently as we will be adding many more informative articles.